 You may NOT:

-I realize that those of you who've taken notes on your laptop or other electronic device may find this policy inconvenient.
-I follow this policy so that everyone has equal access to material during the exam (i.e., a student with a laptop could grab material from the web during the exam, while a student without a laptop could not).
+we realize that those of you who've taken notes on your laptop or other electronic device may find this policy inconvenient.
+We follow this policy so that everyone has equal access to material during the exam (i.e., a student with a laptop could grab material from the web during the exam, while a student without a laptop could not).

 Is the exam open or closed book/notes?